 TIGA is the non-profit trade association representing the UK's games industry.
 Our members include independent games developers, in-house publisher-owned developers, outsourcing companies, technology businesses and universities.
 TIGA's vision is to make the UK the best place in the world to do games business.
 We do this through Government lobbying and maintain a voice in the corridors of power at both the Westminister and Scottish parliaments.

-Now in its tenth year, Game Republic is the industry-led professional games business network for Yorkshire and the north of England.
-Game Republic organises monthly networking meetings in the region - which have featured companies such as Microsoft, Sony, BlackBerry, Unity, and Channel 4 - and also provides members with business development advice, essential contacts, educational partner links and discounts on services and events. www.gamerepublic.net
+Game Republic is the industry-led professional games business network for Yorkshire and the North of England that now has more than 60 members including games developers, digital agencies, universities and tech companies.
+Game Republic organises monthly networking meetings in the region, which have previously featured companies such as Microsoft, Sony, Amazon, Unity, and Channel 4 - and also provides members with business development advice, essential contacts, educational partner links and discounts on services and events.